glotzerhotze/terraform-vcenter/README.md

 To make use of the chef-provisioner, you'd need to manually setup a `chef server` that is reachable for your new vm's.
 This is again optional, depending on your needs and your virtual network setup.

+At least `terraform v0.11.5` is needed to run these templates.

 ## Initial Considerations
 There are several files that hold information about your infrastructure and thus need to be setup initially.
 Everything prefixed `data_` will provide information to terraform that already exists on our vCenter infrastructure. (see prerequesites above)